vlead/SemanticTransformation/README.md

 ## Setup the Selinium Server
 The following steps are needed for setting up the Selenium server.
 This is needed in the backend to inject the first JavaScript code bookmarklet code (called Annolet for r0, annd Joiner for r1).

-1. we need to configuration of the Selenium Server with a secret key.
+1. we need to configuration of the Selenium Server with a secret key and path for the Selenium Chrome Driver.
 To do this we need to edit the conf.py file in build/code/selenium directory.
 ```
 cd /build/code/selenium
 ```